 Dress appropriately for walking through the woods.
 Wear long pants- jeans are best and long sleeved shirts.
 They will prevent you from getting scratched up by weeds and branches.
 Spray your shoes and lower pants with lots of bug spray to prevent wood ticks- and tucking your pants into your socks does wonders to keep off extra deer and wood ticks.
 This time of year is when they are at their worst and with Lyme disease rates on the rise it’s important that you take every precaution to protect yourselves.

-Bring bags.
+Bring Mesh Bags.
 The trick with bags is to bring ones that will hold the morels, but let the spores from the mushrooms fall out as you walk.
 Spores are how new morels get ‘planted’ so you definitely want to be dispersing them back into the world.
-A fine mesh bag would be perfect- like something you would take to the beach.
+A morel hunting bag would be perfect- like something you would take to the beach.
 Don’t use a plastic bag.

-Note: there are false morel variations that are mildly toxic so always use an identification manual when not sure.
+Note: there are false morel variations that are mildly toxic so always use an identification manual such as this one when not sure.

 Bonus- Clean and Eat your Morels.
 Or Save them for another day by dehydrating them.

 Do you love wild edibles as much as I do?
 Then we have something in common!
 Follow me on instagram for more outdoors fun and tips!